 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-How delightfull that with so little effort you can have all the delightful flavors and goodness of fresh summer fruits year-round with this super easy peach freezer jam recipe.
+It's so delightful that with little effort you can have all the vibrant flavors and goodness of summer fruits year-round thanks to this super easy peach freezer jam.

-Freezer jam making is not dissimilar to traditional jam making but without the hours and hours of cooking and second-guessing as to the setting point of the jam.
-Undoubtedly, the reward for all that effort is a store cupboard of preserves that will keep easily for a year.
+Freezer jam making is similar to traditional jam making, but without the hours and hours of cooking and second-guessing.
+Undoubtedly, the reward for all that effort is a cupboard of preserves that will keep easily for a year.
 With freezer jam, however, there is none of the boiling and potting.
 This method is made without cooking and thereby retains all the brightness and goodness of the fresh fruit.
-Also, there is less sugar required and to preserve and once made, pop the new jam into freezer bags and your freezer.
+Also, there is less sugar required to preserve.
+Once made, pop the new jam into freezer bags and your freezer.

 Gather the ingredients.

 Place the chopped peaches into a large glass bowl and press lightly with a potato masher to release some of the juice and squish the peaches pieces a little; be careful not to over press, there should still be some lovely chunks of fruit.
-Keep to one side.
+Set aside.

 Add the warmed sugar to the peaches and stir through and continue to stir until the sugar dissolves.
 Taste, and if the jam is still grainy, then pop the jam into the microwave and heat on high for one minute at a time, and taste again.
 You should not need to do this more than three times if you have heated the sugar beforehand.